Foundations of Psychedelic-Assisted Therapy (PAT)

 Application Criteria:

 Psychedelics are powerful “medicines” that engender non-ordinary states of consciousness.
 Working with psychedelics in a psychotherapeutic capacity is different to doing everyday psychotherapy.
-This workshop is designed for qualified and experienced clinicians who wish to understand these differences, and begin the process of bridging the skills gap from competent psychotherapist to competent psychedelic-assisted psychotherapist.
+This training is designed for qualified and experienced therapists who wish to understand these differences, and begin the process of bridging the skills gap from competent psychotherapist to competent psychedelic-assisted psychotherapist.

 Driving a racecar does not make you a better driver…You need to be a skilled driver before driving a race car…